headstrong83/sxcurity.github.io/_posts/2017-12-17-hackertarget.md

 title: "Hacking the Hackers: Leveraging an SSRF in HackerTarget"
 ---
 ### &#128187;&nbsp;Introduction:
 This is a write-up of an SSRF I accidentally found in HackerTarget and leveraged to get access to internal services!
-Please **note** that they **don't** have a bug bounty program, they're not ready for a thousand bug hunters to descend onto them.<br>
+Please **note** that they **don't** have an active bug bounty program.<br>
 <h4>&#129300; What is HackerTarget?</h4>
 <a href="https://hackertarget.com" style="color:#E11D1D">HackerTarget</a> is a service that provides access to online vulnerability scanners and tools used by many security professionals and "makes securing your systems easier".
 They also are the creators of <a href="https://dnsdumpster.com/" style="color:#E11D1D">DNSDumpster</a>, which is utilized in several recon tools.
 <br><br>